har5hit/PokeDex-KMP/README.md

 * helpers - Generic helper methods for mobile apps
 * core - Application specific common code which are shared by mostly all feature modules
 * feature_* - Feature module
-* shared - Umbrella module for ios.
+* iosUmbrellaModule - Umbrella module for ios.
 This module loads all sub gradle modules and creates a single framework file for adding to ios project.
+Also iOS specific helper code which needs kotlin access should be put here.
+Treat it as extension of iOS module with Kotlin support.
 * android - Android host app
 * ios - iOS host app